ElPsyKongroo1/Kargono/README.md

 ## Maintenance

+- Move New Classes from Breakout to Engine Library Files
 - Ensure all objects are on the heap, and can delete themselves
 - Edit class member syntax (member_t)
 - ~~Add README.md File~~